 A database containing project opportunities (Appendix B), example concept templates (Appendix C), and a web-based GIS tool discussed in Section 5.4 form the basis of a planning and tracking system that will continue to evolve during SRP implementation.
 Additional tools such as the Stormwater Capture Model (Figure 2-18) provide a mechanism for the estimation of stormwater capture volume and pollutant load reduction, which will further support project sizing and other design considerations.
 As the near-term projects in Appendix C are implemented, these projects will serve as demonstrations that will continue to inform subsequent project planning efforts.
 For example, project cost estimates in Appendix C will benefit from information gained through early project implementation.
-As projects are implemented and more information and tools will also continue to evolve as additional modeling and project identification occurs as the result of green infrastructure planning and the reasonable assurance analysis for the TMDL Implementation Plan.
+As projects are implemented and more information gathered, cost estimates will continue to improve for project planning.
+The resulting collection of information and tools will also continue to evolve as additional modeling and project identification occurs as the result of green infrastructure planning and the reasonable assurance analysis for the TMDL Implementation Plan.
 Upon development of the TMDL Implementation Plan in 2020, these tools will support all individual agencies in the planning and design of projects within their jurisdictions, with the aforementioned database available to log project information and status as projects enter phases of feasibility analyses, design, and construction.